Véronique Hammerer

 Véronique Hammerer (born 4 November 1968) is a French politician of La République En Marche!
-(LREM) who has been serving as a member of the National Assembly since the 2017 elections, representing Gironde's 11th constituency.
+(LREM) who has been serving as a member of the National Assembly since the 2017 elections, representing Gironde's 11th constituency until 2022.

 Early life and career

 Hammerer was born on 4 November 1968 in Dax, Landes.

 Before Hammerer became involved in politics, she was a social worker, following her husband to Africa in the 1990s.
 A mother of two children, she volunteered in an orphanage in Somalia during this stint.
 Upon returning to France, she resumed her studies, obtaining a professional license in social and socio-cultural development, and later a master's in project engineering and territorial development.
 She worked for the Agricultural Mutual Assistance Association (MSA) of Gironde, the Family Allowance Fund (CAF) of Bas-Rhin, and as territorial insertion official for the general council of Meurthe-et-Moselle, before being appointed director of the Intercommunal Social Action Center (CIAS) of the community of communes of Latitude Nord Gironde in Saint-Yzan-de-Soudiac in 2012.